Except in very limited circumstances, original Medicare doesn’t cover dental care.

 Even though Medicare Advantage is the most common way for Medicare beneficiaries to get dental coverage after they retire, you have other options.
 If you would like to keep original Medicare or want to sign up for a dental policy in the middle of a year, you can buy separate insurance.

 “Cost, benefit coverage, deductibles, waiting periods and annual maximums vary across the different types of dental plans by insurance carrier or provider, and by state,” says André Richards, spokesman for Delta Dental.
-The largest dental insurer of all ages in the United States sells individual and group dental plans, including an AARP-branded plan.
+The largest dental insurer of all ages in the United States sells individual and group dental plans.

 Premiums for stand-alone dental policies vary based on coverage level and location.
 Policies generally don’t have preexisting condition exclusions but may require a waiting period before covering some expensive procedures, says Gregg Ratkovic, president of Medicare for insurance broker eHealth.
 They also generally have an annual coverage cap.